 None of the parts fit together very smoothly and there are gaps and lines where all of the major components come together.
 For this model, the entire gun is hydro-dipped in RealTree Edge camo.

 One valid complaint you’ll hear about Hi-Point guns is that they’re heavy.
 My longtime readers know well that JDub prefers ’em with a little meat on their bones.
 And that goes for my guns too.

-But at seven pounds empty, the Hi-Point 10mm Carbine is a little less Thick Rihanna and a little more Ralphie May.
-Seven pounds puts the 1095TS about a pound heavier than most other pistol caliber carbines on the market.
+But at 7 pounds empty, the Hi-Point 10mm Carbine is a little less Thick Rihanna and a little more Ralphie May.
+Seven pounds puts the 1095TS about a pound heavier than most other pistol-cartridge carbines on the market.

 Some of that additional weight is balanced out by having the gun load through the handle like a traditional semi-auto pistol.
 That allows the entire bolt and receiver to be moved back toward the shooter, giving the gun better balance and something of a bullpup feel.

 The end result is a carbine with a 17 1/2-inch barrel but only 32 inches of overall length.
 The 1095TS is the rare case of a gun feeling heavier slung than it does when shouldered.

 The other complaint I often hear about Hi-Points is that they’re awkward to handle.
 Even with a shorter overall length, comparing the 1095TS carbine to most other pistol-caliber carbines built in the AR or MP5 style, I’d have to agree.

 First off, the stock, with its internal recoil buffer, is just weird.